nlittlepoole/holocron/README.md

 ## About
 This is a tool to build QR codes with gatekeepers, meant to embed & protect information in physical objects, called a Holocrons.
 Holocrons are small ciphers that reveal a `treasure` when the right response to a prompt is provided.
 Holocron ciphers are small enough to be embedded in QR codes (and therefore [physical objects](https://qalo.com/collections/qr-dog-id-tags)).

 The resulting Holocron should not be posted on the public internet.
 Brain key's aren't considered secure for [blockchain wallets](https://en.bitcoin.it/wiki/Brainwallet).
 However, in this case you can create a brain key (Holocron) that does not generate a wallet directly but rather points to a more secure wallet mnenomic phrase.
-On top of that, by embedding the Horcrux in an object and keeping it off the public internet, we create a second factor an attacker has to breach in order to access the treasure.
-The attacker has to both know the password to the Holocron but must also physically possess the Horcrux in order to steal the treasure.
+On top of that, by embedding the Holocron in an object and keeping it off the public internet, we create a second factor an attacker has to breach in order to access the treasure.
+The attacker has to both know the password to the Holocron but must also physically possess the Holocron in order to steal the treasure.

 # Quickstart